 “Sierra’s narrative, in poetry, captures her spare, cautious, and Lauren’s prose is rich and descriptive, much like her own experiences.
 Together, the contrasting narratives tell a touching story about friendship, loyalty, and resilience that will have lots of appeal.” –Booklist

-“An inventive and emotional story about family and friendship.” –Erin Entrada Kelly, Newbery Honor winning author of Hello, Universe
+“An inventive and emotional story about family and friendship.” –Erin Entrada Kelly, Newbery Medal winning author of Hello, Universe

 “An emotional story of thievery, the trials of middle school, and above all, home and heart.
 This should hit the mark for middle grade readers who enjoy life’s complexities paired with the intrigue of secrecy.” –Erin E. Moulton, author of Flutter